-If a Tutor finds that a student has committed an act of academic dishonesty, the Tutor will submit a report of the incident to the Academic Dean.
-Should the matter require further investigation, the Academic Dean will consult all relevant parties before making a final determination.
-A first incident of academic dishonesty usually results in an "F" on the assignment, a second incident results in an "F" in the course, and a third incident results in dismissal from the University.
+If a Tutor finds that a student has intentionally plagiarized or been otherwise academically dishonest, the Tutor will submit a report of the incident to the Academic Dean.
+Should the matter require further investigation, the Academic Dean will gather information from all relevant parties and consult as necessary before making a final determination.
+Repeated instances of intentional plagiarism or any type of academic dishonesty could result in dismissal from the University.